PhD Student Handbook

 2. a three-manuscript option

-The organization of the two formats (monograph or manuscript) is summarized in Dissertation Format Summary Table (below).
+The organization of the two formats (monograph or manuscript) is summarized in the Dissertation Format Summary Table (below).
 With either format (monograph or manuscript), the text must conform to the Graduate School guidelines.

-With the manuscript option, at least three manuscripts are required for the dissertation (at least one of which must present original data-based findings) in a five-chapter dissertation.
+With the manuscript option, at least three manuscripts are required for the dissertation (at least one must present original data-based findings) in a five-chapter dissertation.
 Chapter 1 of the dissertation is the proposal and will include the background and significance, study aims, proposed methods, description of each of the three manuscript topics, and identification of two peer-reviewed proposed journals for submission.
-In the final dissertation, Chapters 2 through 4 are publishable manuscripts agreed upon with the committee, and Chapter 5 is a synthesis and discussion of the findings with implications for nursing research and practice and policy.
+In the final dissertation, Chapters 2 through 4 are publishable manuscripts agreed upon with the committee, and Chapter 5 is a synthesis and discussion of the findings with implications for nursing research, practice and policy.

 Authorship

 The dissertation must be the intellectual work and primary responsibility of the student.
-The student will be responsible for writing of the manuscript(s) and be the sole author or first author, if co-authors are included, for manuscripts resulting from the dissertation.
-If the publication option will include co-authors, the student should discuss publication order and credit prior to submission with co-authors and their dissertation chair.
+The student will be responsible for writing the manuscript(s) and be the sole author or first author, if co-authors are included, for manuscripts resulting from the dissertation.
+If the publication option will include co-authors, the student should discuss publication order and credit before submission with co-authors and their dissertation chair.
 Publications derived from the dissertation work may include the committee chair (and/or committee members) as a co-author(s), provided that these individuals make a substantial contribution to the manuscript(s).

 Source